 This shift benefits everyone except the agencies that built business models on high-volume, low-touch SEO delivery.
 For businesses seeking SEO expertise, it means the distinction between good and bad providers is clearer than ever.
 For experienced consultants, it means their knowledge and judgement have become more valuable, not less.

 The era of cheap, commoditised SEO is ending.
-What's replacing it is a return to consultancy where expertise, strategic insight, and tailored guidance command appropriate value.
+What's replacing it is a return to consultancy where expertise and strategic insight command appropriate value.

 One of the underappreciated aspects of modern SEO is the degree to which it rewards historical perspective.